fauzaanu/maldives-business-registry-scraper/README.md

 You may also run this as an [actor on the Apify Platform](https://apify.com/fauzaanu/maldives-business-registry-scraper)

+### Options

+`--exact-match-only` can be passed to only add exact matches to the dataset.
+For instance if you know the exact business name (case-insensitive) you can pass this flag to ensure that other random companies don't get added up even if they were found on the search results.

 ### Output sample

 > The actual datafiles will have the following structure, The CLI also does an export of all the datafiles combined in one CSV at the very end for convenience.